digital-land/local-authority-addresses/content/guidance.md

 A service asking for information may ask the user to choose the local authority from a list of local authorities.

-This approach places a burden on the user, and does not work well for many people or in many situations.
-Asking for the local authority is particularly difficult for a user providing information about an address which is different to where they live, or the address is close the local authority boundary.
+This approach places a burden on the user, and does not work well for many people in many situations.
+Asking for the local authority is may be difficult for a user providing information about different place to where they live, or an place close a local authority boundary.
 In such cases the user will either need to search for the information, or resort to guessing.

 ## Use the UPRN